The University Grants Commission (UGC) NET Bureau revised its syllabus for UGC NET in Comparative Study of Religions

-in June, 2019 and the same syllabus will be applicable for the upcoming UGC NET / JRF and SET or SLET examination.
-The detailed syllabus for paper-1 can be found at
+The University Grants Commission (UGC) NET Bureau revised its syllabus for UGC NET in Comparative Study of Religions in June, 2019 and the same syllabus will be applicable for the upcoming UGC NET / JRF and SET or SLET examination.
+The detailed syllabus for paper-1 can be found at UGC NET Syllabus for Paper-1.
+The details of syllabus of Paper-2 can be downloaded in the pdf format from the following link:

 The UGC NET examination old syllabus which was applicable till December, 2018 can be downloaded in the pdf format from the following link.
-Kindly note that this syllabus is
+Kindly note that this syllabus is considered as outdated and now not applicable for the upcoming UGC NET examination in Comparative Study of Religions.
+You can use it only for your reference purpose.

 The detailed UGC NET old syllabus in Comparative Study of Religions is given below.